daydreamersjp/opt-coupon-dist/README.md

 ![](https://latex.codecogs.com/gif.latex?%5Cfrac%7B%5Csum_%7Bs%20%5Cin%20S%7D%20%5Csum_%7Bd%20%5Cin%20D%7D%20N_%7Bs%7D%28p_%7Bs%2Cd%7D-p_%7Bs%2C1%7D%29x_%7Bs%2Cd%7D%20%5Ccdot%20unit%20%5C%20of%20%5C%20sales%7D%7Bbudget%7D)

-Because the decision variable appears both in numerator and denominator, it makes the objective non-linear.
+Because the decision variables appear both in numerator and denominator, it makes the objective non-linear.
 Then it goes out of the scope of Python library 'Pulp'.

 Since there are many non-linear solvers, it is not a complete deal breaker but I took a simplified approach here.